-I have worked as a generic social work manager with special responsibility for managing court, adult and youth justice services; as a field social worker in the Lothians area; and as a residential care worker in a former List D School.
-I became a Lecturer in Social Work in 1983, working part time for five years in the Royal Edinburgh Hospital as a social worker and later as an independent local authority chair of child protection.
-I established the first national Masters (MSc) programme in Advanced Social Work Studies in Criminal Justice (which ran from 1991-2008), which was funded by Scottish Government, when Scotland re-established specialist probation (criminal justice social work) provision.
-I was Director of the Criminal Justice Social Work Development Centre for Scotland from 2001-2013,based at the University of Edinburgh, which was also funded by Scottish Government to promote research and best practice in criminal and youth justice social work.
+Bill Whyte has worked as a generic social work manager with special responsibility for managing court, adult and youth justice services; as a field social worker in the Lothians area of Scotland; and as a residential care worker in a former List D School.
+He became a Lecturer in Social Work in 1983, working part time for five years in the Royal Edinburgh Hospital as a social worker and later as an independent local authority chair of child protection.
+He established the first national Masters (MSc) programme in Advanced Social Work Studies in Criminal Justice (which ran from 1991-2008), which was funded by Scottish Government, when Scotland re-established specialist probation (criminal justice social work) provision.
+He was Director of the Criminal Justice Social Work Development Centre for Scotland from 2001-2013,based at the University of Edinburgh, which was also funded by Scottish Government to promote research and best practice in criminal and youth justice social work.

 Current Research Interests

-My current research activity involves Restoration in Serious Crime (RISC); supporting young people make positive transitions to the community from instiutional provision; and Young People involved in serious and organised crime.
-My recent research has also involved Children and Young People subject to MAPPA in Scotland; Children and Young People involved in sexually harmful behaviour.
-I have recently provided research consultancy for colleagues at Ipsos Mori, the University of Stirling and the University of Glasgow in their evaluation of the Scottish Government's Reducing Reoffending Change Fund published in 2016 and for Ipsos MORI, who undertook an evaluation of the Caledonian System (domestic violence) funded by Scottish Government in 2016.
+Bill Whyte’s current research activity involves Restoration in Serious Crime (RISC); supporting young people make positive transitions to the community from instiutional provision; and Young People involved in serious and organised crime.
+His recent research has also involved Children and Young People subject to MAPPA in Scotland; Children and Young People involved in sexually harmful behaviour.
+He has recently provided research consultancy for colleagues at Ipsos Mori, the University of Stirling and the University of Glasgow in their evaluation of the Scottish Government's Reducing Reoffending Change Fund published in 2016 and for Ipsos MORI, who undertook an evaluation of the Caledonian System (domestic violence) funded by Scottish Government in 2016.

 Bill has been Principal or Co- Investigator in many commissioned research projects including for example